Lowlights vs Highlights: Which Ones Are Right For You?

-The hairdresser uses a paste usually containing a bleaching agent and peroxide.
+To achieve highlights your hairdresser will use a paste usually containing a bleaching agent and peroxide.
 They then apply it to the hair using a special brush and either foils (strips of foil or plastic used to separate strands of hair from the rest) or a cap (where hair is pulled through little holes - although this technique is more rare).

 Unlike a full hair colour (usually called permenant or semi-permenant dyeing) you can choose to have a full-head or half-head of highlights.
 This means you can simply have the top of your hair dyed leaving the underneath natural - although if you wear your hair up a lot, then this doesn't look great.

 You can also have a T-section or infills done to maintain the look as your roots begin to show.
 This means only a small section of the roots on the top of your head are re-dyed.
 This makes maintaining your look a little cheaper.